 Please ensure you maintain physical distancing of at least two metres from other people when outdoors, and adhere to Government guidelines and the Scottish Outdoor Access Code.
 Always plan ahead for any visit to ensure that the places and businesses you intend to visit are open and ready to receive visitors.

 Our health walks are a fun way to enjoy nature, make new friends and enhance your fitness and wellbeing!
 11 of our 14 walks have now been restarted so choose your walk from the map below

 Health Walks are short, safe, social, local, low level, with a trained leader to show you the way.
 If you join one of our groups, it will give you the chance to explore the outdoors, get to know your local area and meet new people.

 You don’t need to book a health walk – just turn up at the starting point.

-Active Cairngorms Health Walks are supported by the Cairngorms National Park Authority, Paths for All and NHS HIghland.
+Active Cairngorms Health Walks are supported by the Cairngorms National Park Authority and Paths for All.

 Health Walks are a supportive and friendly way for you to start to enjoy the many benefits of being physically active and enjoying the outdoors:

 Open to everyone and welcoming all abilities